DNAngeluS/docker-moodle/README.md

 # YAMDI (Moodle with Docker)

-This is yet another moodle Docker image, since they still haven't published and official image.
+This is yet another moodle Docker image, since they still haven't published any official one.
 This is an image I've been using for a few years and update not too frequently.
 Please feel free to fork or copy this repository and modified as you need.

 ## Installation